zeptofs/api-documentation/source/guides/zepto-api.md

 All other errors relating to Zepto specific resources(e.g. Contacts) will return the **Resource error response** style.

-<div class="middle-header">403 errors</div>
+### 403 errors

 **403 errors** are generally returned from any of our endpoints if your application does not have the required authorisation.
 This is usually due to:

 * An [invalid/expired `access_token`](/#authentication-and-authorisation); or